Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration

-With regards to the number of DNN modules, the sequential training process was terminated at $I=10$ for both R2D2(U-Net) and R2D2(U-WDSR), two iterations beyond the point where the average PSNR and SSIM reach stabilization over the validation dataset.
-This provides a larger number of DNNs than needed \emph{on average}, with the number of iterations $i\leq I$ needed for reconstruction estimated \emph{a posteriori} in each experiment for the specific inverse problem(s) under scrutiny.
+Following \cite{ramzi2022nc}, all DNN implementations treat the real and imaginary parts of complex-valued tensors as two separate channels to utilize vanilla convolutions.
+Consequently, across all R2D2 incarnations (R2D2, R2D2-Net, and iR2D2), every core DNN module accepts a 4-channel input tensor.
+For the initial module, this tensor concatenates a zero-initialized complex estimate with the initial complex-valued back-projected data.
+All subsequent modules process a concatenation of the previously refined complex estimate and the current back-projected data residual.

-In the R2D2-Net implementations, we use 64 channels for the initial convolution layer of U-Net in R2D2-Net(U-Net), while limiting it to 16 channels for that of U-WDSR in R2D2-Net(U-WDSR) due to GPU memory limitations.
-The network takes a 4-channel input containing a zero complex-valued image and the complex-valued back-projected image.
-Each subnetwork takes a 4-channel input containing the complex-valued image and the complex-valued back-projected residual.
-The numbers of subnetworks for R2D2(U-Net) and R2D2(U-WDSR) are set to $5$ and $3$, respectively.
+Regarding network capacities, the image reconstruction modules based on U-Net utilize 64 channels in their initial convolution layer.
+In contrast, U-WDSR-based reconstruction modules are restricted to 32 initial channels to accommodate GPU memory limitations during unrolled training.
+In iR2D2 framework, the sensitivity map estimation modules employ a U-Net architecture initialized with 32 channels.
+In both R2D2 and iR2D2, the initial sensitivity map estimation $\bm {\mathsf{s}}^{(0)}$ is estimated by ESPIRiT.
+The sequential training process was terminated at $I=10$ and $I=14$ for R2D2 and iR2D2, respectively.
+The number of subnetworks for both R2D2-Net (U-Net) and R2D2-Net (U-WDSR) are set to $10$.
 This choice of parameters was made to optimise performance.

-In the NC-PDNet implementation, the buffer strategy inherent in the original paper \cite{ramzi2022nc} is retained with a buffer size of $5$, and a $3$-layer CNN with a number of convolution filters as $32$ is employed as the architecture for both the primal and dual subnetworks.
-The number of iterations is set to $10$.
+In the NC-PDNet implementation, the buffer strategy from the original paper \cite{ramzi2022nc} is retained with a buffer size of 5, and a 3-layer CNN with 32 convolution filters is employed.
+The number of unrolled iterations is set to 10.

 For DDS, we use $100$ sampling steps with the stochasticity parameter as $0.85$ following \cite{song2020denoising}.
 The number of conjugate gradient steps is 5, and the regularization parameter of DDS is fine-tuned through grid search to optimize the reconstruction quality, with respect to the noise level of the target MR image.